MasterDefault/Fall-2021-CSCI-330-Web-Programming/Homework/HW2.md

 ## Step 2: zip your html and css file as one archive and name it as "CSCI330_Homework2_JohnDoe(01234567)", where 01234567 is your BeeCard ID.
 ## Step 3: submit this file to [Blackboard](https://blackboard.sau.edu/webapps/login/).

 ## There are 100 points in total.
-15 points for parts 1 to 6 in step 1 and 10 points for linking css file to html file .
+15 points for each requiremnt and 10 points for linking css file to html file .

 If you have any question, email me at zhangning@sau.edu or stop by my office at 427 Ambrose Hall.